By Rebecca Wade

 You’ve probably heard that Justin Bieber and Hailey Baldwin got married… which is big news on its own.
 But another detail arose that surprised fans and created a large buzz in the media.
 The celebrity couple sealed the deal without getting a prenuptial agreement.

 This shocked many Bieber fans, some of whom fear that without a prenup, the singer’s assets could be in jeopardy if he and Baldwin end up getting a divorce.
-However, family law attorney Rebecca Wade says she thinks the fact that Bieber and Baldwin don’t have a prenup isn’t as big a deal as people are making it out to be.
+However, family law attorney Jessica Leischner says she thinks the fact that Bieber and Baldwin don’t have a prenup isn’t as big a deal as people are making it out to be.
 Mainly because there are many misconceptions about separate property versus marital property.

 What is “Separate Property?”

-“Whether you’re in California, Virginia or New York, separate property is considered everything you earned before the marriage,” says Wade.
+“Whether you’re in California, Virginia or New York, separate property is considered everything you earned before the marriage,” says Leischner.
 “So however many millions Justin Bieber is worth, if he and Hailey Baldwin get divorced tomorrow, she’s only entitled to a portion of what he earned during the marriage.
 For example, let’s say Bieber comes into the marriage with $100 million and the couple gets divorced after one year.
 If he’s made $10 million in that year, she’s only looking at having a portion of that $10 million, not the $100 million he came into the marriage with.”

 Is an Inheritance Considered Separate Property?

-Wade explains, “When people come to my office seeking prenups, often their primary concern is about protecting their premarital assets.
+Leischner explains, “When people come to my office seeking prenups, often their primary concern is about protecting their premarital assets.
 Those are already protected by operation of law.
 People are also often worried about protecting an inheritance.
 Under Virginia law, inheritance is considered separate property so you don’t necessarily need a prenup to make sure the inheritance is protected.”

 Do Prenuptial Agreements Affect Child Custody, Child Support, and Spousal Support?